 Severe period pain and extreme cramps are the ones that keep you home from school or work on a regular basis or that don’t respond to over-the-counter pain killers.
+A severe period pain on the first day of your period can be caused by a medical problem.
 In these cases - you may want to consult your doctor.
-What can I do to help alleviate the pain?
+What can I do to help reduce the pain?

 Staying warm can help your muscles loosen up and relax, instead of cramping up and causing intense period pain.
 Try cuddling up with a warm water bottle, wearing sweats, or snuggling under the duvet.

 Staying hydrated also helps counteract extreme period pain.
 Bloating can make period pain feel more intense.
 Drinking lots of water reduces bloating by flushing out excess retained liquid from your body.
 Be sure to increase your water consumption during your period for some extra relief.

 Surprisingly, light exercise and stretching can also help with painful periods.
 Exercise not only loosens up and relaxes your muscles, it also releases endorphins – your body’s very own feel-good messenger molecules that actually change the way our brains perceive pain.
 Cool, huh?
 It doesn’t need to be really intense.
 A brisk walk or some light yoga may do the trick.
 Listen to your body and do what you can.
 What protection should I use during my heavy, painful periods?